 Of course, sponsors are savvy and measure the benefits of participating in a community festival against their own business objectives.

 For example, some sponsors use the Taste as an opportunity to brand themselves with some of the entertainment options to expand their visibility with event attendees.
-The result: Humana Senior Pavilion, Dominick’s Cooking Corner, Gallo Wine Pavilion (part of Gourmet Dining).
+The result: Stella Rosa Wine Garden, Lifeway Foods Test Kitchen, and Camp DoorDash.

-Because the Taste of Chicago is an established annual event, sponsorship renewals typically begin in September for the following year with contract commitments by December.
+Because the Taste of Chicago is an established annual event that takes place every July, sponsorship renewals typically begin in September for the following year with contract commitments by December.

 “We’re fortunate that Taste is what it is,” Jacob explains.
 “People call us – which is great.
 It’s a marketer’s dream to be part of Taste.”